No-Cost Treatment for Substance Use Disorder

-Our signature treatment programs are Positive Options for Women Entering Recovery (POWER) for mothers and pregnant women struggling with drug or alcohol abuse and the Family Intervention Program (FIP), which provides counseling in the client's home in Spanish and English.
+Our signature treatment programs are Positive Options for Women Entering Recovery (POWER) for women, including women who are pregnant, struggling with drug or alcohol abuse, and the Family Intervention Program (FIP), which provides counseling in the client's home in Spanish and English.

-In 2017, 67 women received intensive substance treatment through the POWER Program to overcome alcohol and other drug issues and concerns.
-Fifteen families (40 participants) engaged in POWER’s Celebrating Families, which included supervised visitation to aid women in the process of reunification with their children.
+In 2019, 70 women received intensive, outpatient treatment through the POWER Program to overcome substance use disorders.
+In addition, 57 participants engaged in POWER’s Celebrating Families, which included supervised visitation to aid women in the process of reunification with their children.

-Fifty-nine men and women received outpatient substance abuse treatment in 2017 through the Family Intervention Program, which provides treatment and support to African American and Latino families.
+Thirty-eight men and women received outpatient substance abuse treatment in 2019 through the Family Intervention Program, which provides treatment and support to African American and Latinx families.

 Positive Options for Women Entering Recovery (POWER)

-Positive Options for Women Entering Recovery (POWER) is a mental health/dual diagnosis program serving mothers and pregnant women who are addicted to drugs and/or alcohol.
+Positive Options for Women Entering Recovery (POWER) is a mental health/dual diagnosis program serving women, including pregnant women, who are struggling with substance use disorder.

 This program helps women to achieve and maintain abstinence from alcohol and drugs, understand and recover from trauma, domestic violence, and mental health issues, and improve their social and economic well-being.